YUNSUCHO/Adversarial-Pose-Estimation-with-LSP-dataset/README.md

-Experiments on adversarial learning for pose prediction in digital images(Leeds Sports Pose Dataset)
+Investigation on adversarial learning for pose prediction in Leeds Sports Pose Dataset

 Pytorch implementation of chen et al. "Adversarial PoseNet" for landmark localization on digital images.